 The Brazilian Butt lift is kind of the Robin Hood of cosmetic surgery procedures and involves taking fat from the rich (abdomen, thighs or back) and giving to the poor (butt).

 By using fat instead of implants – a more natural look is created, it’s less invasive and there’s minimal scarring.
 The fat harvested from where it’s not required (buh-bye love handles) is purified and the healthy fat cells are separated and expertly injected.
-And because it didn’t budge of it’s own accord from your waist – it will stay put in it’s new home creating a full, lifted curve.
+And because it didn’t budge off its own accord from your waist – it will stay put in its new home creating a full, lifted curve.

 Demand for the surgery has exploded in the US and UK in the past ten years.
 The American Society of Plastic Surgeons said buttock enhancing procedures were among the fastest growing surgeries performed in 2014.